Statistical Analysis#

 47.31746 51.94595

-The default behaviour the t.test() function is to assumes unequal variance.
+The default behaviour of the t.test() function is to assume unequal variance.
 If we wish to repeat the t-test using the assumption of equal variance we can include the argument var.equal and set it to TRUE.

 %%R